Anupam-dagar/html-and-CSS/README.md

 # html-and-CSS
 Intial web development projects using html and CSS<br>
 This is my first project in html using CSS.<br>
-Feel free to make to changes in my code.
+Feel free to make to changes in my code.<br>
-#UPDATE
+# UPDATE
 * Now the input fields accept submissions.
 * The login page is a phishing page,it sends the data to email.
 * To get responses on your email,do the following: